Shared ownership: questions and answers

 If you're struggling to make a payment, please contact us as soon as possible.
 We will try to reschedule your payments and advise you of your options.
-If you fail to make regular monthly payments, however, the Association or your mortgage lender may commence legal proceedings to take possession of your home.
+If you fail to make regular monthly payments, we or your mortgage lender may start legal proceedings to take possession of your home.

-If you are having problems making your payments to either NCHA or to your mortgage lender, visit the Money Advice Service website for useful information.
+If you're having problems making your payments to either us or to your mortgage lender, visit the Money Advice Service website for useful information.